 - Breast cancer screening (known as a mammogram) is offered to women aged 50 to 70.
 Women aged 70 and over can self-refer.
 The screening is done at a local hospital.
 You can take someone with you or ask for an interpreter.
 You will be invited for an appointment by letter.

-- Bowel cancer screening is offered to men and women aged 60.
+- Bowel cancer screening is offered to men and women aged 60 to 74.
 You do the screening test yourself at home using a test kit which is sent to you in the post.
 You return it by post.

 Latent TB screening

-If you are from certain countries that are not in the EEA (Economic European Area) and have arrived in the UK in the last 5 years you can currently access free NHS testing for Latent TB in Leeds.
+If you have arrived in the UK in the last 5 years from any of the following countries, you can currently access free NHS testing for Latent TB in Leeds:

 It is a good idea to take the test because it will show if you need treatment to stop it developing into a serious illness.